LGBT Humanists UK

 LGBT Humanists UK, founded in 1979, is a special interest section of Humanists UK which campaigns for lesbian, gay, bisexual and transgender (LGBT) equality and human rights in the United Kingdom.
 It also organises social events for LGBT humanists and public awareness initiatives around Humanism.

 It was founded as a separate humanist organisation, the Gay Humanist Group, later the Gay and Lesbian Humanist Association (GALHA).
 It became a part of the British Humanist Association in 2012, and took on the name Galha LGBT Humanists before becoming LGBT Humanists UK in 2015.
 The British Humanist Association (BHA) became Humanists UK in 2017.

 For many years, its President was the poet Maureen Duffy, who became a Patron of the BHA when the organisations merged.
 As GALHA, the group was independently affiliated with the International Humanist and Ethical Union (IHEU) and the NGO Amnesty International.
 The group is led by volunteers.
 Past chairs include Andrew Copson, the chief executive of the BHA, who is also President of IHEU.

-History and Current Work
+History and campaigns

+Origins

 The Gay Humanist Group was originally founded in response to the Gay News 'blasphemy' trial by members of the Campaign for Homosexual Equality at their Brighton conference in August 1979.
 The group had been responded in response to unfounded accusations by Mary Whitehouse that a "gay humanist lobby" was influencing public opinion and public policy.
 The founding members of the Gay Humanist Group thought that, while Whitehouse's claims were unfounded and untrue, that a gay humanist lobby group was a good idea and indeed one urgently needed.
+The Gay Humanist Group became GALHA (Gay and Lesbian Humanist Association) in 1987.
+It later became Galha LGBT Humanists in 2012, and then LGBT Humanists in 2015.

+In 1983, LGBT Humanists lobbied Amnesty International to begin providing support for gays and lesbians in countries where people were persecuted for their sexuality.
+That same year, it innovated a 'Postal Action Group' that enabled its own members to lobby their MPs, ministers, and companies on 'gay and humanist rights' issues, akin to 21st century mass email lobbying tools.
+In 1989, Anthony Grey from the Homosexual Law Reform Society congratulated LGBT Humanists on its 10th anniversary, saying "Constantly having to combat irrational and dangerous thinking is strenuous and sometimes tedious, but not necessarily boring.
+It can be fun.
+And as no-one else is doing it as consistently and effectively as is necessary.
+I hope that GHG will concentrate on a demolition job of much of the silly rubbish that is still spouted about homosexuality."

+Having been founded in response to a blasphemy trial, free speech also remained a perennial focus for the group, which extended "unequivocal" support to Humanists UK patron Salman Rushdie during the Rushdie affair in which he received a death sentence from Islamic fundamentalists in 1989.
+LGBT Humanists was at the forefront of the humanist movement's campaign against Section 28 (which prevented public authorities from acknowledging the existence of homosexuality, with numerous side effects such as schools not tackling homophobic bullying).